awslabs/aws-shell/README.rst

 Command History
 ---------------

-The AWS Shell records the commands you run and writes them to ``~/.aws/shell/history``.
+The aws-shell records the commands you run and writes them to ``~/.aws/shell/history``.
 You can use the up and down arrow keys to scroll through your history.